apple/swift-migration-guide/Guide.docc/DataRaceSafety.md

 }
 ```

+This is an example of a non-isolated type.
 As we will see, inheritance can play a role in isolation.
 But, this simple class, with no superclass or protocol conformances,
-also uses the default of non-isolated.
+also uses the default isolation.

 ### Actors